 Kyrgyzstan introduces visa-free travel for citizens of nine countries

-President of Kyrgyzstan Sadyr Zhaparov signed a Law of the Kyrgyz Republic "On amendments to the Law of "On introduction of visa-free regime for citizens of some countries for up to 60 days", Trend reports with reference to Kabar.
+President of Kyrgyzstan Sadyr Zhaparov signed a Law of the Kyrgyz Republic "On amendments to the Law of "On introduction of visa-free regime for citizens of some countries for up to 60 days", his press service said, Trend reports citing Kabar.

 The Law was adopted in order to comprehensively intensify bilateral relations with several countries and to help stimulate the development of tourism.